 - Gather infrequently used/worn socks, t-shirts, towels and linens to wrap dishes and other fragile houseware items for packing.

-- If you’re moving long distance, get your car(s) serviced.
+- If you’re moving long distance, make sure to have a mechanic or dealership look at your vehicles.

-- If you’re using a moving company, be sure to purchase moving insurance.
+- If you’re using a flyttfirma växjö (moving company), be sure to purchase moving insurance.

 - Confirm whether your moving truck will need a permit to park on moving day.